-The Council of the Village of Riverlea met on the above date via Zoom teleconference software.
-The following Council members were present: Mayor Eric A. MacGilvray, Marc J. Benevento, Scott K. Gordon, Kathy E. McClintock, Ted C. Miller, Leah M. Pyter, and Dan Schlichting.
-Also present were Bryce Jacob, Planning Commissioner, Joshua C. Mehling, Clerk-Treasurer, L. Leah Reibel, Solicitor, and William P. Charles, Street Commissioner.
-At 7:03 p.m., the Mayor called the meeting to order.
+The Council of the Village of Riverlea met on the above date at Thomas Worthington High School.
+The following Council members were present: Mayor Eric A. MacGilvray, Marc J. Benevento, Scott K. Gordon, Leah M. Pyter, and Dan E. Schlichting.
+Also present were Joshua C. Mehling, Clerk-Treasurer and L. Leah Reibel, Solicitor.
+At 7:01 p.m., the Mayor called the meeting to order.

-The minutes of the Council meeting of September 21, 2020 were not read since each member had received a copy.
-Pyter moved and Schlichting seconded the motion that the minutes be approved as submitted by the Clerk-Treasurer.
-The motion carried (6-0).
+The minutes of the Council meeting of September 20, 2021 were not read since each member had received a copy.
+Benevento noted that a line in the Infrastructure Committee report should be changed from “…committee will contact residents” to “…Village will contact residents.”
+Benevento moved and Pyter seconded the motion that the minutes be approved as submitted by the Clerk-Treasurer with the above adjustment.
+The motion carried (4-0).

 Report of the Clerk-Treasurer

-Miller moved and Schlichting seconded the motion to approve the payment of bills and to accept the financial reports for September 2020 as submitted by the Clerk-Treasurer.
-The motion carried (6-0).
+Pyter moved and Benevento seconded the motion to approve the payment of bills and to accept the financial reports for September 2021 as submitted by the Clerk-Treasurer.
+The motion carried (4-0).

 Report of the Mayor